Find out what key person insurance is, what it includes and whether your business can benefit from it.

 Recent research by Legal & General shows that 52% of businesses think they would cease trading in under a year if a key person in the company dies or becomes seriously ill.

 Keyman insurance (also known as key person insurance or key person protection) can protect your business against this eventuality, by covering any potential lost profits, loan repayments or the cost of recruiting a replacement staff member or director if they are crucial to the operation of the business.

 How do you define someone has a key person?

 A key person is someone who plays a vital role in the financial success of a company.

 It can be a founder, the person in charge of setting the business strategy, or a top salesperson who brings a significant amount of profit into the business.
-It can even be your tech expert who has knowledge no-one else in the company does and that is crucial to the correct operation of the business.
+It can even be your tech expert who has knowledge that no-one else in the company has and that is crucial to the correct operation of the business.